dwagmi/shopping-cart/README.md

   - which parts can be read-only/immutable
   - concurrent updates.
 - Ensure that invalid promotions cannot be applied - add validator
+- Look into stacking of promotions.
+Do they apply multiple times.